Meet Provost Scholz

 Provost and Vice Chancellor for Academic Affairs

-The provost also oversees a number of specific units and programs including Academic Planning and Institutional Research, the Office of Strategic Consulting, the Ombuds Office, the Chazen Museum of Art, the Division of the Arts, the Global Health Initiative, the Office of Sustainability (in collaboration with the vice chancellor for finance and administration), the Wisconsin Idea Seminar, the UW Press and academic administrative searches.
+The provost also oversees a number of specific units and programs including the Office of Data, Academic Planning and Institutional Research (DAPIR); the Office of Strategic Consulting; the Chazen Museum of Art; the Division of the Arts; the Global Health Institute; the Office of Sustainability (in collaboration with the vice chancellor for finance and administration); and the UW Press.

 Major Initiatives

-Major initiatives of the Office of the Provost include the establishment of the Center for Teaching, Learning and Mentoring, faculty recruitment (TOP hiring) and retention, including continued effort to ensure competitive salaries, campus climate surveys, support for Diversity, Equity and Inclusion efforts, an increase in the number of online bachelors’ degree completion programs to meet workforce needs, and continuing efforts to increase need-based scholarship aid and assistance for first-generation students (Badger Promise and Bucky’s Tuition Promise).
+Major initiatives of the Office of the Provost include the establishment of the Center for Teaching, Learning and Mentoring; faculty recruitment and retention, including continued effort to ensure competitive salaries; campus climate; support for diversity, equity and inclusion efforts; an increase in the number of online bachelors’ degree completion programs to meet workforce needs; and continuing efforts to increase need-based scholarship aid and assistance for first-generation students (Badger Promise and Bucky’s Tuition Promise).

 Provost and Vice Chancellor for Academic Affairs